 Iley loved the rainbow of colors in this meal and he was so sweet when he said, while I was shooting this recipe, “I love your rainbow food, mom” in his sweet little voice.
 First, we eat with our eyes, and eating the rainbow is not only beautiful but ensures you are getting all those nutrients and vitamins in your meals.

-Winter Rainbow Salad Stuffed Roasted Butternut Squash
+Vegan Stuffed Butternut Squash Recipe

 Ingredients

-- Roasted Butternut Squash
+Roasted Butternut Squash

 - 1 large butternut squash